lexnederbragt/INF-BIOx121/QC/Read_QC.md

 * How many reads were there in total in the `cod_read1.fastq` file?
 * How many bases were there in total in the file?
 * Which part(s) of the reads would you say are of low quality - if any?
-* Would the run have passed the minimum requirement for Per Base Sequence Quality?
+* Would you have accepted this data if you were given it by your sequencing provider?

 Repeat the fastqc analysis for the file `/data/qc/cod_read2.fastq`, which contains the reverse read ('read2').